Entire functions with Cantor bouquet Julia sets: A criniferous function with non-Cantor bouquet Julia set

 In other words, either $\Rea(F^n(w)) < \Rea(F^n(z)) \leq \phi(\Rea(F^n(w)))$ or $\Rea(F^n(z)) < \Rea(F^n(w)) \leq \phi(\Rea(F^n(z)))$, and so, by definition of $\phi$ and the choice of the intervals $I_{k,m}$ in \eqref{eq_Ik}, $\Rea(F^n(w)), \Rea(F^n(z))\in I_{k,m}$ for some $k\geq 0$ and $m\in \Z$.
 In particular, by our assumption on $\s$, \eqref{eq_hsc} holds for a subsequence of $n_j\to \infty$ such that $s_{n_j}\neq T_0+2\pi i m$ for all $m\in \Z$.
 Moreover, since both $F^{n_j}(w)$ and $F^{n_j}(z)$ belong to the same tract, their imaginary parts differ at most by $1$.
 But note that then, by Proposition \ref{prop_preimIk} and \eqref{eq_expansion2}, $\vert w-z \vert<3/2^{n_j}$ for each $n_j$, contradicting $z\neq w$. \end{proof}

-\begin{remark}We have shown in the proof of the previous proposition that all external addresses $\s=s_0s_1s_2\ldots $ such that for infinitely many $j\in \N$, $s_j\neq T_0+2\pi i m$ for all $m\in \Z$ satisfy the head-start condition for the same non-linear function $\phi$, as defined in \eqref{eq_phi_1}.
-In particular, the restriction $\tilde{F}$ of $F$ to all tracts that are $2\pi i \Z$ translates of $\{T_n\}_{n\geq 1}$ is an example of a function in $\BlogP$ that does not satisfy a linear uniform head-start condition in the sense of \cite[Section~5]{rrrs}. \end{remark}
+\begin{remark}We have shown in the proof of the previous proposition that all external addresses $\s=s_0s_1s_2\ldots $ such that for infinitely many $j\geq 0$, $s_j\neq T_0+2\pi i m$ for all $m\in \Z$ satisfy the head-start condition for the same non-linear function $\phi$, as defined in \eqref{eq_phi_1}.
+In particular, the restriction $\tilde{F}$ of $F$ to all tracts that are $2\pi i \Z$ translates of $\{T_n\}_{n\geq 1}$ is an example of a function in $\BlogP$ whose Julia set is a Cantor bouquet (by \cite[Corollary~6.3]{lasseBrushing}, or Proposition~\ref{prop_UHSC_CB} below), but does not satisfy a linear uniform head-start condition in the sense of \cite[Section~5]{rrrs}. \end{remark}

 \begin{cor} The function $F$ is criniferous and each connected component of $J(F)$ is a dynamic ray together with its endpoint. \end{cor} \begin{proof} By Proposition \ref{prop_HSC}, that $F$ is criniferous follows from Theorem \ref{thm_HS_then_crin}.
-Since $F$ is of disjoint type, the rest of the statement is a consequence of Proposition~\ref{obs_disjoint_crin}. \end{proof}
+Since $F$ is of disjoint type, the rest of the statement is a consequence of Proposition~\ref{prop:disjoint_crin}. \end{proof}

 We have shown that $J(F)$ is a collection of unbounded disjoint curves, and so we can endow $\hat{J}(F)$ with the partial order defined in \eqref{eq_order}; namely, if $z,w\in J(F)$,

 where $[z,\infty]$ is the unique arc in $\hat{J}(F)$ connecting $z$ and $\infty$.